folio-org/folio-org.github.io/community/which-forum.md

   Use Comments for further detail.
   See [Guidelines for FOLIO issue tracker](guide-issues).

-- Follow up in other fora for any lengthy discussion.
+- Follow up in other forums for any lengthy discussion.
   Then summarise into further issue tracker comments.
   Provide links in both directions.